a2n-s/a2n-s.github.io/content/doc/config/dmscripts/_index.md

 ---
 title: "dmscripts"
 date: 2021-12-04
-lastMod: 2021-12-17
+lastMod: 2021-12-29
 tags: ["doc", "scripts", "menu"]
 keywords: ["doc", "scripts", "menu"]
 description: "A fork of scripts for dmenu, allowing the use of complex commands in a friendly way."
 ---

 # dmscripts documentation.
-## Doc unavailable...
+No particular installation process required.
-Please refer to the [GitHub repo](https://github.com/a2n-s/dmscripts) instead.
+One can also refer to the [GitHub repo](https://github.com/a2n-s/dmscripts).

 {{< code align="center" text="--------------------------------------------------------------------" >}}